Hasdai Crescas: Biography

 Hasdai Crescas came from a family of scholars.
-He was the grandson of the Talmudist Hasdai ben Judah Crescas, and a disciple of the Talmudist and philosopher Nissim ben Reuben, known as the RaN.
-Following in the footsteps of his teacher he became a Talmudic authority and a philosopher of great originality.
-He is considered important in the history of modern thought for his deep influence on Baruch Spinoza.
+He was the grandson of the Talmudist Hasdai ben Judah Crescas, and a disciple of the Talmudist and philosopher Nissim of Gerona.
+Following his teacher's footsteps, he became a Talmudic authority and a philosopher of great originality.
+He is considered critical in the history of modern thought for his profound influence on Baruch Spinoza.

-After leaving Barcelona, he held the administrative position of crown rabbi in Aragon.
+After leaving Barcelona, he held the administrative position of crown rabbi of Aragon.
 He seems to have been active as a teacher.
-Among his fellow students and friends, Isaac ben Sheshet (known as the RIBaSH), famous for his responsa, takes precedence.
-Joseph Albo is the best known of his pupils, but at least two others have won recognition, Rabbi Mattathias of Saragossa, and Rabbi Zechariah ha-Levi.
+Among his fellow students and friends, Isaac ben Sheshet, famous for his responsa, takes precedence.
+Joseph Albo is the best known of his pupils, but at least two others won recognition, Mattathias of Zaragoza and Zechariah ha-Levi.

 Crescas was a man of means.
-As such he was appointed sole executor of the will of his uncle Vitalis Azday by the King John I of Aragon in 1393.
-Still, though enjoying the high esteem even of prominent non-Jews, he did not escape the common fate of his coreligionists.
+As such, he was appointed sole executor of his uncle's will, Vitalis Azday, by King John I of Aragon in 1393.
+Still, though enjoying the high esteem even of prominent non-Jews, he did not escape their fate.
 Imprisoned with his teacher upon a false accusation of host desecration in 1378, he suffered personal indignities because he was a Jew.
-His only son died in a massacre in Barcelona in 1391, a martyr for his faith, during the anti-Judaic persecutions of that period.
-Nevertheless, he kept his faith.
+His only son was martyred in the massacre of 1391.

-Notwithstanding this bereavement, his mental powers were unbroken; for the works that have made him famous were written after that terrible year.
-In 1401-02 he visited Joseph Orabuena at Pamplona at the request of the King of Navarre, who paid the expenses of his journey to various Navarrese towns (Jacobs, l.c.
+Notwithstanding this bereavement, his mental powers were unbroken.
+The works that have made him famous were written after that terrible year.
+In 1401-02 he visited Joseph Orabuena in Pamplona at the request of Charles III of Navarre, who paid the expenses of his journey to various Navarrese towns (Jacobs, l.c.
 Nos.
 1570, 1574).
-He was at that time described as "Rav of Saragossa."
+He was at that time described as "Rav of Zaragoza."

 Works

-His works on Jewish law, if indeed ever committed to writing – have not reached us.
-But his concise philosophical work Or Adonai, The Light of the Lord became a classical Jewish refutation of medieval Aristotelianism, and a harbinger of the scientific revolution in the 16th century.
+His works on Jewish law, if indeed he ever committed to writing, have not reached us.
+But his concise philosophical work, Or Adonai, The Light of the Lord, became a classical Jewish refutation of medieval Aristotelianism and a harbinger of the Scientific Revolution of the 16th century.

 Three of his writings have been preserved: